senlin/so-clean-up-wp-seo/.github/ISSUE_TEMPLATE/bug-reports.md

 ---
 name: bug-reports
-about: Template to be used to file bug reports as well as feature requests
+about: Template to be used to file bug reports

 ---